 Book the Spirit of Tasmania?
-The things I do in the name of research!!
+The things I do in the name of research.
 Not usually a sea-faring lass, my options were pretty limited in this: either take the damn boat, or churn out a second-rate piece.
-So, here’s my first-hand account (and I hope you’re grateful)…
+So, here’s my first-hand account.
+I hope you’re grateful?

-As a movie lover, the cinema was a highlight (although for anyone vertically challenged, it would be a good idea to head to the front of the room where additional small-screen versions run simultaneously).
+As a movie lover, the cinema was a highlight.
+For anyone vertically challenged (like me) it’s a good idea to choose a front seat where additional small-screen versions run simultaneously.
 With a selection of movies scheduled throughout the evening, there’s enough time to browse the souvenir shops, mingle in the various lounges and bars, as well as check the ocean view from the observation decks.
 Don’t want to miss your favourite Aussie TV show?
 There’s also plenty of seating around the boat with screens tuned to different stations.

-The fares* fluctuate with the season, with special rates and deals advertised frequently.
-During peak times, sailings are added to the schedule during the day, eliminating the cost of accommodation.
-However, you can usually buy a cabin for a day sailing or choose a recliner-seat overnight, so there are definitely flexible options to suit all budgets and tastes.
+The fares fluctuate with the season, with special rates and deals advertised frequently.
+During peak times, daytime sailings are added to the schedule, eliminating the cost of cabin accommodation for an overnight journey.
+However, you can also (usually) buy a cabin for a day sailing or choose a recliner-seat overnight, so there are definitely flexible options to suit all budgets and tastes.

-For safety’s sake, I chose a cabin – mainly for some privacy in the event of sickness.
-And the thought of trying to sleep upright, in a room filled with travellers, potentially snoring… You can see my point, I’m sure.
+For safety’s sake, I chose a cabin… mainly for some privacy in the event of sea-sickness.
+And then there was the thought of trying to sleep sitting upright, in a room filled with travellers, potentially snoring.
+You can see my point, I’m sure.
 So, with the aid of several motion-sickness tablets, tucked into my skinny bunk, and with my own private bathroom close by, I actually did get rocked to sleep.
-And you will be happy to hear, my only use for the bathroom was for my customary shower in the morning.
+And you will be happy to hear, my only use for the bathroom was my customary shower in the morning.

 Okay, so I didn’t eat breakfast on board.
 And I hate to admit that my journalistic resolve did not run to sampling the evening meal.
-I did peruse the bistro and the food did look and smell very pleasant – but I’m afraid my nerves got the better of my stomach on this occasion.
-Maybe I’ll have to venture on board again and sample the menu when the weather forecast is mild with calm seas.
+I did peruse the bistro and the food did look and smell very pleasant… but I’m afraid my nerves got the better of my stomach on this occasion.
+Maybe I’ll have to venture on board again and sample the menu when the forecast is for mild, calm seas.

-* For current prices and bookings, visit the Spirit of Tasmania site.
+For current prices and bookings, visit the Spirit of Tasmania website.